What is PPC and how does it work?

 We’re not PPC experts, but one of our co-founders was involved in managing a PPC campaign a few years ago; so we’re aware of some of the basics.
 We thought it might be useful to gather a few of our thoughts together, so that those of you who have considered investing in some PPC have a basic level of knowledge to start from.

 Before we dive into this crash course, and before you think about starting to invest in some PPC, it really is worth having a quick review of your website.
 Something we’d be delighted to help with – and we don’t charge for it!
-If your website is rubbish and it’s not user-friendly, then you can end up throwing endless money at PPC campaigns and they’ll do nothing for you.
+The general “point” of PPC is to get people onto your website.
+If your website is rubbish, and it’s not user-friendly, you can end up throwing endless money at PPC campaigns* and they’ll do nothing for you.
 This is because your lead will lose interest and leave your site when you’ve just managed to get them onto it.

 So, groundwork is necessary before you begin.